 - Honey – use just a bit here: only a teaspoon!

 - Sourdough Starter – make sure it’s at its peak as described below.
+This isn’t the time to use sourdough discard.

 - Bread Flour – To ensure good gluten development, I used organic white bread flour in my recipe.
 You can use all purpose flour instead, but the texture won’t be quite as good.
+You could experiment with adding up to 25% whole wheat flour, but again, it will affect the final texture.

 - Butter – just 2 tablespoons of melted and cooled butter.
 I use salted butter because that’s what I have on hand most of the time.
+To make this dairy free, you could substitute coconut oil or avocado oil.

 - Salt – I always use unrefined sea salt (such as Redmond real salt) for my sourdough recipes.